syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 ## Change grid spacing

-The thickness and the space between gridlines can be customized by using `LinesInterval` property of Gridlines class.
-The `LinesInterval` is a type of List<double> collection where the values at the odd indexes are referred as the thickness of lines and the values at the even indexes are referred as the space between gridlines.
+The thickness and space between the gridlines can be customized by using `LinesInterval` property of Gridlines class.
+The `LinesInterval` is a type of List<double> collection, where the values at the odd indexes are referred as thickness of the lines and the values at the even indexes are referred as space between the gridlines.

 {% tabs %}
 {% highlight xaml %}